-Adam Boys is the Director of International Programs at the International Commission on Missing Persons and has worked in Bosnia since 1994.
-In this blog to mark Srebrenica Memorial Day, he discusses his organisation’s difficult work to identify the remains of the Bosnian War’s missing dead and helping to bring closure to those families who have been living in limbo for the last 20 years, unaware of the true fate of their relatives.
+Adam Boys, Director of International Programs at the International Commission on Missing Persons, has worked in Bosnia since 1994 and to mark Srebrenica Memorial Day discusses his organisation’s difficult work to identify the remains of the Bosnian War’s missing dead and their surviving families.

 Warning: this blog contains graphic descriptions of the process of identifying mass graves.

 In 1996 the US President Bill Clinton established the International Commission on Missing Persons (ICMP) following the end of the conflicts in the former Yugoslavia and in the light of reports of up to 12,000 people missing.
 His concern was that the unresolved fate of the missing could present a barrier to efforts to secure the post-conflict security situation especially in Bosnia and Herzegovina where thousands of NATO troops had been deployed to ensure the separation of formerly warring parties.